-&lt;sup>5 2021 payments by the Fund included a one-time payment into a court registry of \$801,984 related to a single claim approved in 2020.
+4 2021 payments by the Fund included a one-time payment into a court registry of \$801,984 related to a single claim approved in 2020.
 This payment caused total Fund payments to exceed \$300,000, as shown on this chart.

-Inventory Counsel remitted \$10,959.40 to the Colorado Lawyer Trust Account Foundation in 2021 as unclaimed funds.
+In 2022, \$793,098.55 was returned to clients of Colorado attorneys for whom Inventory Counsel had been appointed.
+The Colorado Lawyer Trust Account Foundation received \$13,114.94 in 2022 from Inventory Counsel, remitted as unclaimed funds.
 Pursuant to Colo.
 RPC 1.15B(k), funds remitted to the Colorado Lawyer Trust Account Foundation may be returned to their owners, including clients, if in the future the funds' owners can be determined and located.
-In 2021, Inventory Counsel remitted \$885 to the Colorado Attorneys' Fund for Client Protection on behalf of a deceased attorney as restitution.
+In 2022, Inventory Counsel remitted \$676 to the Colorado Attorneys' Fund for Client Protection from the trust accounts of deceased attorneys where the money could not be matched to a client.
+Attorney Jay Fernandez with the Office of Attorney Regulation Counsel was appointed inventory counsel for all inventory counsel matters in 2022.